Regulus Therapeutics Announces - GuruFocus.com

 PR Newswire

 SAN DIEGO, Nov.
-2, 2022 /PRNewswire/ -- Regulus Therapeutics Inc. (Nasdaq: RGLS), a biopharmaceutical company focused on the discovery and development of innovative medicines targeting microRNAs (the "Company" or "Regulus"), today announced the dosing of the first patient in the Phase 1b MAD study of RGSL8429 for the treatment of Autosomal Dominant Polycystic Kidney Disease (ADPKD).
+3, 2022 /PRNewswire/ -- Regulus Therapeutics Inc. (Nasdaq: RGLS), a biopharmaceutical company focused on the discovery and development of innovative medicines targeting microRNAs (the "Company" or "Regulus"), today announced that it will report its third quarter 2022 financial results on Thursday, November 10, 2022, after the U.S. financial markets close.

-"Dosing of the first patient in the MAD clinical trial of RGLS8429 marks yet another important achievement in our ADPKD program," said Jay Hagan, President and Chief Executive Officer of Regulus Therapeutics.
-"This study is an important step as we advance RGLS8429 in ADPKD and look forward to its continued development as a potential targeted treatment option for patients with ADPKD."

-The Phase 1b MAD study is a double-blind, placebo-controlled trial to assess safety, tolerability, and pharmacokinetics of RGLS8429 in adult patients with ADPKD.
-The study will evaluate the safety and efficacy of RGLS8429 treatment across three different dose levels including measuring changes in polycystins, cystic kidney volume (htTKV), and overall kidney function.
-The first cohort will be dosed at 1 mg/kg of RGLS8429 or placebo every other week for three months.
-Topline data from the first cohort of patients is expected in mid-2023.
+In connection with the earnings release, Regulus' management team will host a live conference call and webcast on the same day at 5:00 PM ET, to discuss the Company's financial results and provide a corporate update.
+To access the call, please dial (866) 652-5200 (domestic) or (412) 317-6060 and use the conference ID 10171026.
+To access the telephone replay of the call, dial (877) 344-7529 (domestic) or (412) 317-0088 and refer to the entry replay code 5033234 The webcast and telephone replay will be archived on the Company's website at www.regulusrx.com following the call.

 About Regulus